sansaid/beacon/README.md

 > 🚧 **UNDER CONSTRUCTION** - the mothership is still being built.
 Please check again later!

 The `mothership` is the manager for all your beacons if you're running in fleet mode.
 It's only accessible through `lytbeacon.com`.
 You can do all the things you can do in solo mode with the mothership, except it's applied across all of your beacons.
-If a beacon is down, the mothership needs to decide how to rebuild the service
+If a beacon is down, the mothership needs to decide how to rebuild the service.

 ## Service